-JTNDaWZyYW1lJTIwdGl0bGUlM0QlMjJDU1AlM0ElMjBPbmUlMjBTaG90JTIwLSUyMERyLiUyMEplZmZyZXklMjBLcmljaG1hciUyMCUyOE5ldXJvc2NpZW5jZSUyOSUyMiUyMHNyYyUzRCUyMmh0dHBzJTNBJTJGJTJGd3d3LnBvZGJlYW4uY29tJTJGbWVkaWElMkZwbGF5ZXIlMkZxZzI5ZC1iMzkxZjUlM0Zmcm9tJTNEeWlpYWRtaW4lMjZkb3dubG9hZCUzRDElMjZ2ZXJzaW9uJTNEMSUyNnNraW4lM0QzJTI2YnRuLXNraW4lM0QxMDElMjZhdXRvJTNEMCUyNnNoYXJlJTNEMSUyNmZvbnRzJTNESGVsdmV0aWNhJTI2ZG93bmxvYWQlM0QxJTI2cnRsJTNEMCUyNnBiYWQlM0QxJTIyJTIwaGVpZ2h0JTNEJTIyMTIyJTIyJTIwd2lkdGglM0QlMjIxMDAlMjUlMjIlMjBzdHlsZSUzRCUyMmJvcmRlciUzQSUyMG5vbmUlM0IlMjIlMjBzY3JvbGxpbmclM0QlMjJubyUyMiUyMGRhdGEtbmFtZSUzRCUyMnBiLWlmcmFtZS1wbGF5ZXIlMjIlM0UlM0MlMkZpZnJhbWUlM0U=For years scientists have struggled on how to find a way to model and study the brain, something that we so very much rely on but is also such a big mystery to us.
+For years scientists have struggled how to find a way to model and study the brain, something that we do very much rely on but is also such a big mystery to us.
 One person who is making and has made significant advances in this field is Doctor Jeffrey Krichmar of the University of California Irvine.
-As in many other areas, one of the most effective ways in which to study how something works is to reverse engineer it, this is obviously hard thing to do with the brain.
-But Dr. Krichmar has found a way by mixing together neuroscience, artificial intelligence and robotics.
+As in many other areas, one of the most effective ways in which to study how something works is to reverse engineer it, this is obviously a hard thing to do with the brain.
+But Dr. Krichmar has found a way by mixing together neuroscience, artificial intelligence, and robotics.

-Dr. Krichmar graduated with a BS in computer science, an MS in computational sciences and informatics and also spent 15 years as a software engineer on massive projects such as the PATRIOT missile system.
+Dr. Krichmar graduated with a BS in computer science, and an MS in computational sciences and informatics, and also spent 15 years as a software engineer on massive projects such as the PATRIOT missile system.

 This monumental discovery led to back-tracing the origin of place cells, which has led to the now accepted model of hippocampal function.